Limits of CSP Problems and Efficient Parameter Testing: Testability of the ground state energy

-\begin{remark} Ground state energies and subgraph densities are Lipschitz continuous graph parameters in the sense of Lemma \ref{cont} (\cite{BCL},\cite{BCL2}), but that result implies much weaker upper bounds on the sample complexity, than the best ones known to date.
-This is due to the fact, that $\delta_\square(G, \G(k,G))$ decreases logarithmically slowly in $k$, which is the result of the hardness of finding a near optimal overlay between two graphons through a measure preserving permutation of $[0,1]$ in order to calculate their $\delta_\square$ distance.
-On the other hand, if the sample size $k(\varepsilon)$ is exponentially large in $1/\varepsilon$, then the distance $\delta_\square(G, \G(k,G))$ is small enough with high probability, therefore all H\"older-continuous graph parameters can be estimated simultaneously with high success probability. \end{remark}
+\begin{remark} Ground state energies and subgraph densities are Lipschitz continuous graph parameters in the sense of \Cref{ch3:cont} (\cite{BCL},\cite{BCL2}), but that result implies much weaker upper bounds on the sample complexity, than the best ones known to date.
+This is due to the fact, that $\delta_\square(G, \G(k,G))$ decreases with magnitude $1/\sqrt{\log k}$ in $k$, which is the result of the difficulty of finding a near optimal overlay between two graphons through a measure preserving permutation of $[0,1]$ in order to calculate their $\delta_\square$ distance.
+On the other hand, if the sample size $k(\varepsilon)$ is exponentially large in $1/\varepsilon$, then the distance $\delta_\square(G, \G(k,G))$ is small with high probability, therefore all H\"older-continuous graph parameters at $G$ can be estimated simultaneously with high success probability by looking at the values at $\G(k,G))$. \end{remark}

-Next we introduce the layered version of the ground state energy.
+Next we introduce the layered version of the ground state energy\sindex[notions]{ground state energy!layered}.
 This is a generalized optimization problem where we wish to obtain the optimal value corresponding to fractional partitions of the sums of energies over a finite layer set.